 - Extensive APIs (geocoding, routing, navigation, tilesets)

-- Massive scale, powering maps for Strava, The New York Times, and others
+- Powers maps for Strava, The New York Times, and many others

 - GL JS for interactive web maps